myhro/myhro.github.io/_posts/2019-05-31-local-dns-over-tls-dot-forwarder-with-coredns.markdown

 WantedBy=multi-user.target
 ```

-After starting it with `sudo launchctl load -w /Library/LaunchDaemons/coredns.plist` on macOS, or `sudo service coredns start` on Linux, we can confirm it's working by analysing the DNS packets that goes over the network.
+After starting it with `sudo launchctl load -w /Library/LaunchDaemons/coredns.plist` on macOS, or `sudo service coredns start` on Linux, we can confirm it's working by analysing the DNS packets that go over the network.
 It's a matter of creating a `tcpdump` session on one terminal:

 ```
 $ sudo tcpdump -n 'host 1.1.1.1 or host 1.0.0.1'